Guidance for solicitors and conveyancers

 Commercial - 1.1a-3.13 £4.80

 PALC - As part of the enhanced service we aim to provide a 'view of the register' within 10 days.
-Exceptions may apply during busy periods but we will always endeavour to update you accordingly.
+Exceptions may apply during busy periods but we will always endeavour to update customers accordingly.

 By appointment - We will comply soon as possible and no later than 20 working days following receipt of the request.